lishengfeng/gomoku/README.md

 * $ unset PYTHONUSERBASE
 * $ bash Miniconda3-latest-Linux-x86_64.sh
 * $ conda update conda
-* $ conda install python=3.6
+* $ conda install python=3.7

 > Always make sure you have the correct python in the conda environment.
 Keras is compatible with: Python 2.7-3.6.
+But mpi4py requires 3.7

 ```
 If you'd prefer that conda's base environment not be activated on startup,